Cavernous malformation (cavernoma)

 Most cavernous malformations occur randomly, though about 20 percent run in families (familial cavernomas).
 Familial cavernomas follow an autosomal dominant pattern of inheritance.
 This means each child has a 50 percent chance of inheriting the condition if a parent has it.

-People with familial cavernomas often have many lesions while those without a family history tend to have only one lesion.
+People with familial cavernomas often have many lesions while those without a family history tend to have only one.

-Radiation treatment for brain cancer other diseases can also cause cavernous malformations.
+Radiation therapy for brain cancer or other diseases can also cause cavernous malformations.
 These cavernomas usually don’t appear until many years after treatment.

 Cavernous malformations often occur next to another type of venous malformation called a developmental venous anomaly (DVA).
 A DVA is an abnormal arrangement of small veins that is present a birth.
 People without a family history of cavernous malformations are more likely to have an associated DVA.